 The Turks and Caicos is home to a few types of endemic and globally threatened geckos, skinks, anoles, and lizards, yet our native variants tend not to invade residences.

 Mosquitos and biting midges (also known as no-see-ums or sand fleas) can be obnoxious in the Turks and Caicos.
 Mosquitoes are present on most islands, are more prevalent in areas with low salinity standing water, and can emerge in large numbers after rainy periods.
 The government and some resorts do fog when mosquitos become a problem, typically with Malathion or pyrethrins.

 Biting midges can be as much of an annoyance as mosquitos are, yet are typically isolated to specific environments, often damp sandy or dune coastal environments that are sheltered from the wind.

-On the terrestrial wildlife perspective, the Turks and Caicos is one of the safest countries in the world.
-We have four endemic snakes, two miniature boas and two tiny blind snakes, which are amongst the least threatening snakes (to human!) on Earth.
+From a terrestrial wildlife perspective, the Turks and Caicos is one of the safest countries in the world.
+We have four native snakes, two miniature boas and two tiny blind snakes, which are amongst the least threatening snakes (to human!) on Earth.

 The brown widow, and to a much less extent the black widow and brown recluse spiders are also present in the Turks and Caicos.

 Rats and Mice

 Invasive rats and mice unfortunately are now established on many of the larger islands in the Turks and Caicos, and were likely introduced by early European explorers, sailors, and settlers.
 Although the rodents are present in the islands, they typically are not seen in significant numbers, and disregarding their impact on native species, are usually not a major annoyance in daily life.
 Common trapping methods are typically effective.